 Using the outcome of the workshop, I collated the results into statements and put them into a poster to increase visibility and share with stakeholders, internal customers and team members.
 This vision now guides our UX practice and helps keep us on track to create engaging, understandable and useful experiences.

 From this launching point, I've built an ever-evolving toolkit for researching, defining, iterating on and implementing UX and UI designs.
 Below are a few of the tools I use, depending on the scope, complexity, timeframe and needs of a given product.
-Click on any thumbnail to view the pdf.
+Click on any thumbnail to see a larger image.

 Once all the requirements are gathered, the needs and strategy determined, I often begin sketching to rapidly prototype and get feedback.